Summary

 Solution

-The business process management team developed and utilized a software-based reference model – specific to the digital solution being implemented - to help customize and align the tool’s out-of-the-box capabilities with the end-to-end processes to help fully support and accelerate the implementation. and this record would have to be destroyed after use.
+The business process management team developed and utilized a software-based reference model – specific to the digital solution being implemented - to help customize and align the tool’s out-of-the-box capabilities with the end-to-end processes to help fully support and accelerate the implementation and this record would have to be destroyed after use.
 A lot of this administration was being carried out by senior officers, and they wanted to know what sort of training junior officers would need to complete this task, to save on time.

 - Capture As-is process models with SME’s from both IT and business.
 Processes were documented in digital process repository using BPMN.